ycpcs/cs350-fall2018/assign/assign07.md

 <br>

-This lab will implement a binary heap that stores arbitrary objects via class templates.
+This assignment will implement a binary heap that stores arbitrary objects via class templates.
 The heap will use a templated array backing structure whose size will be dynamically adjusted depending on the size of the heap being stored.